 Theresa May’s speech focused on stops and searches for ‘points and blades’.
 For August 2016 we can see that there were in total 2,260 arrests resulting from 11,664 stops and searches an arrest rate of 19.4 per cent.
 Of these arrests, 52 resulted from a stop and search for pointed/bladed articles’, although only 12 of these arrests were actually for points/blades.
 Overall there were 78 arrests for points/blades, of which 36 (that is 46.2 per cent) resulted from drugs searches.

-View chart in full-scale or click image below:
+To view chart in full-scale, click on the image below:

 Of course, knives will have been seized during stops and searches other than where the main reason for arrest was points and blades, for example where the principle reason for arrest was other more serious offences for example robbery, which would be recorded as ‘other’ arrests in the table above.
 Other knives will have been found during post-arrest searches.
 Unfortunately, these knives aren’t visible in published data.

 Although overlooked in Theresa May’s speech, many knives are recorded as ‘offensive weapons’, a problematic category that encompasses “articles made or adapted for use to causing (sic) injury to the person, or intended by the person having it with him for such use” (emphasis added).
 This covers a wide range of ‘articles’, including those that are clearly not knives (baseball bats and knuckle dusters, for example), knives that have no obvious lawful civilian use (such as butterfly knives and bayonets), knives and other articles that have been modified (sharpened screwdrivers, for example), and even (and most unhelpfully for our purposes here) normal domestic knives carried with the intention of causing injury.